leobudima/elogii-blog/content/delivery-management-trends.md

 UPS marketing director for the UK, Ireland, and Nordics, [**Kiel Harkness**](https://uk.linkedin.com/in/kiel-harkness-1070926) supports this by stating:

-_"_[**_Sustainability_**](https://sustainability.ups.com/sustainability-strategy/sustainable-solutions) _is a topic that everyone needs to get behind; congestion and corresponding pollution is a growing problem that urban cities across Europe and the UK are working hard to reduce."_
+> _"Sustainability_ _is a topic that everyone needs to get behind; congestion and corresponding pollution is a growing problem that urban cities across Europe and the UK are working hard to reduce."_

 Don’t get us wrong, people will still pay the top price for convenience or effectiveness.
 But they also won’t mind spending a little bit extra, if it means choosing a green delivery.